-Whether it comes from a burnt candlewick or a log fire, soot can leave one heck of a stain.
-As much as you want to brush it off, be careful.
+Whether it comes from a burnt candlewick, a fireplace, or that fire pit you've been holding all your socially distanced gatherings around this spring, soot can leave one heck of a stain.
+As much as you want to brush candle black soot or fireplace soot off, be careful.
 If you press too hard, you’ll spread the soot and make the stain that much worse.
-The best thing to do is to shake the soot off outside, if possible.
+For soot removal, the best thing to do is to shake the soot off outside, if possible.

 Removing soot from clothing and tablecloths

-After shaking out the soot (into the garbage or outside), flush water through the back of the stain to remove any residue.
-You can either pre-treat with a stain remover (like Shout) or soak the item for 15-30 minutes in a solution of 1 gallon of cool water and 1 ½ tablespoons of liquid laundry detergent.
+After shaking out the soot (into the garbage or outside), start to clean soot by flushing water through the back of the stain to remove any residue.
+You can either pre-treat with a stain remover (like Shout) or soak the item for 15-30 minutes in a soot cleaner solution of 1 gallon of cool water and 1 ½ tablespoons of liquid laundry detergent.

 Wash the item in detergent at the hottest water recommended on the care label.
 To help remove leftover oily residue from the soot, add a cup of distilled white vinegar to the wash water.
 If the stain is large, you can also add an oxygen bleach (like OxiClean) according to package directions

 Repeat the above steps if necessary until the stain is gone.
 Machine dry once there aren't any traces of the stain.